awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* @cdklabs/aws-data-solutions-framework.streaming.Authentication

-The client authentication to use when grant on resource.
+The authentication mode of the producer.

 ---